TheodorKnab/OpenGL_Playground/README.md

 # spg_proj
 Shader Programming Project

-textures not included!
+Textures not included!
+They are defined in the main, starting line 226